SADS Week 2024

 Gateway College Logo

-The Market Bosworth School is proud to support the Joe Humphries Memorial Trust (JHMT) this October as they launch their annual SADS Awareness week.
+The City of Leicester College is proud to support the Joe Humphries Memorial Trust (JHMT) this October as they mark their annual SADS Awareness week.

-Alan White, Lead Trainer for Resuscitation at the JHMT has been delivering the training sessions to students at the school said:
+Alan White, Lead Trainer for Resuscitation at the JHMT who has been delivering the training sessions to SEND students at the college said:

 A heart attack is different from a cardiac arrest – in a cardiac arrest the heart stops pumping and that person will die within 10 minutes without help.
 A cardiac arrest can happen to a seemingly fit young person.
 In the UK there are approximately two deaths per day in young people aged 12 – 35: one of them could be your friend!
 There are two easily understood actions that may save that person's life: the first is prompt CPR and the second is the early application of a defibrillator (AED).
 Training only takes 30 – 45 minutes.
 Schools now provide this training and all pupils should ask if they can undertake these lifesaving skills.
 This means that when you see someone collapse you will not panic, but try and save their life.